gilbertchen/duplicacy/GUIDE.md

 ```

 The *restore* command restores the repository to a previous revision.
 By default the restore procedure will treat
-files that have the same sizes and timestamps as those in the snapshot as unchanged files, but if -hash is specified, every file will be fully scanned to make sure they are in fact unchanged.
+files that have the same sizes and timestamps as those in the snapshot as unchanged files, but with the -hash option, every file will be fully scanned to make sure they are in fact unchanged.

 By default the restore procedure will not overwriting existing files, unless the -overwrite option is specified.

-The -delete indicates that files not in the snapshot will be removed.
+The -delete option indicates that files not in the snapshot will be removed.

 If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed
 throughout the restore procedure.